Fayiz Ahmad Yahia Suleiman: Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 Transfer to Italy

 Suleiman was transferred to Italy, on July 10, 2016.
 The USA has not repatriated any individuals to Yemen, since 2009, due to security concerns.

 Carol Rosenberg, writing in the Miami Herald, quoted Suleiman's attorney Jon Sands, who said Suleiman had never met with an attorney during his entire stay in Guantanamo.

-Sands says that, so far as he knows, Suleiman has no family ties in Italy.